This article was contributed by Mrs. Wilma Heckenlaible Spice, a fourth great-granddaughter of the Rev. Adonijah Bidwell

 Mrs. Spice was unaware of the continuing existence of the Bidwell House, but by chance, she found on the Internet a reference to it as “a tourist attraction.”
 That fired her imagination.
 If Adonijah’s house was “a tourist attraction,” surely there must be some people in the area who would know something about him!

 So, she got on the phone and began calling.
 The first few people she contacted knew very little about the Rev. Adonijah, but they each in turn gave her the name of someone else to call.
-And before long, she had found Clint Elliott of the Tyringham Historical Center and Marie Bidwell Leuchs, mentioned above.
+And before long, she had found Clint Elliott of the Tyringham Historical Commission and Marie Bidwell Leuchs, mentioned above.
 Mrs. Leuchs and Mrs. Spice soon found that they are fourth cousins once removed.